Stuart Fairchild Player Props: Reds vs. Cubs

-Stuart Fairchild -- with a slugging percentage of .609 in his past 10 games, including three extra-base hits -- will be in action for the Cincinnati Reds versus the Chicago Cubs, with Justin Steele on the mound, on August 1 at 8:05 PM ET.
+The Cincinnati Reds, including Stuart Fairchild and his .458 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starting pitcher Drew Smyly and the Chicago Cubs at Wrigley Field, Wednesday at 8:05 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Dodgers.
+He had a hitless showing in his most recent game (0-for-4) against the Cubs.

 Stuart Fairchild Game Info & Props vs. the Cubs